mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     set generation to 0
     emit PoolCreatedEvent
     if minPoolSize is set:
-      # this may be performed on a background thread
+      # this MAY be performed on a background thread
-      # if not performed on a background thread, this MUST
+      # if it is not performed on a background thread, this MUST
       # utilize non-blocking I/O.
       while totalConnectionCount < minPoolSize:
         populate pool with a connection